 Interpreters and Translators made a median salary of $49,930 in 2018.
-The best-paid 10 percent made $90,610 that year, while the lowest paid 10 percent made $27,230.
+The best-paid 10 percent made $90,610 that year, while the lowest-paid 10 percent made $27,230.

-Interpreters and translators convert written materials or spoken words into another language whether it is oral or written language of a particular community or country; or even through sign language where a person uses visual gestures to convert information.
+Interpreters and translators convert written materials or spoken words into another language, whether it is oral or written language of a particular community or country, or even through sign language where a person uses visual gestures to convert information.

 What are the differences between interpreting and translating?

-A sign language interpreter is someone who is trained to help individuals who are deaf or a hearing impaired person by converting spoken language into sign language.
+A sign language interpreter is someone who is trained to help individuals who are deaf or a hearing-impaired person by converting spoken language into sign language.

 Medical translators are trained to translate written documents to paperwork.
-They must also have strong knowledge with the technical and medical terms and ensure that all of the information is correctly written in the paperwork.
+They must also have strong knowledge of the technical and medical terms and ensure that all of the information is correctly written in the paperwork.

-Localization is not the same as translation especially when it comes to marketing.
+Localization is not the same as translation, especially when it comes to marketing.
 For a product to be globally competitive, you must tailor your marketing strategy in each country or community for you to increase engagement and increase your chance to make sales.

 In localization, you will provide different content in your market for people who are using a different language, taking into consideration their beliefs, culture, and laws.
 You are customizing your message to overcome the language barriers so that they will understand your original message.